dockpanelsuite/dockpanelsuite_docs/getting-started/installing-on-windows.rst

       dockContent.Show(this.dockPanel, DockState.Document);
   }

-Install DockPanel Suite via source code
+Install DockPanel Suite via Source Code
 ---------------------------------------

 DockPanel Suite source code can be directly used in your project.

-1. Download the source code from `GitHub <https://github.com/dockpanelsuite/dockpanelsuite/releases>`_, or clone the repo directly.
+1. Download the source code from `GitHub <https://github.com/dockpanelsuite/dockpanelsuite/releases>`_ , or clone the repo directly.

 2. Open/create a empty Windows Forms project in a solution.